yogthos/json-to-pdf/README.md

 # json-to-pdf

 This project aims to provide a way to declaratively generate PDF reports using JSON notation.
-This library is a wrapper library for [clj-pdf](https://github.com/yogthos/clj-pdf).
+This library is a wrapper for [clj-pdf](https://github.com/yogthos/clj-pdf) which makes it accessible to other JVM languages.

 An example document can be viewed [here](https://docs.google.com/viewer?url=https://github.com/yogthos/json-to-pdf/raw/master/example.pdf).